codeship/screencast-storyboards/storyboards/django-github-appengine.md

 ![Codeship finished build][screenshot-first-build-finished]

 We see all the commands that were run.
-After a few initial preparation commands the Codeship ran the commands that we specified a few moments ago.
+After a few initial preparation commands Codeship ran the commands that we specified a few moments ago.